Does this sound familiar?

 You’re losing your audience!
 The more you talk, the worse it gets.
 You end up confusing a point that your audience already thought they understood!

 It happens to the best of us.
 And the worst part?
-It costs you clients.
+It costs you credibility.
+And funding.
+And clients. (oh my!)

 There’s a better way.
 In fact, you might call it a method!